 All the best tiny house kitchen ideas are versatile and multi-use.
 If your tiny house kitchen layout allows, a workstation sink is an absolute must-use appliance.

 Generally, there are two types of workstation sink.
-The first is a simple, square basin that is easy to clean and, crucially, easy to cover.
-You can pop a (typically wood) covering that slots over the sink which will hide the basin and extend your counter space.
+The first is a simple, square or rectangle basin, like this stainless steel one, that is easy to clean and, crucially, easy to cover.
+You can pop a customer (typically wood) covering that slots over the sink which will hide the basin and extend your counter space.

 The second is even fancier.
 Some workstation sinks come with chopping boards and colanders that can slot into the sink, making your food prep so much easier.
-And, you can even get sinks with a roll-up rack so you don't have to have a separate drying space!
+This sink even comes with with a roll-up rack so you don't have to have a separate drying space!

 Honestly, who thought a kitchen sink could offer so much possibility?